 3. Enhanced advertising performances

-To achieve omnichannel excellence retailers must optimize and enhance their advertising efforts.
+To achieve excellence in omnichannel retail merchants must optimize and enhance their advertising efforts.

-Many merchants run online campaigns to drive offline sales, but not many measure and optimize them to improve results.
+Many run online campaigns to drive offline sales, but not many measure offline conversions and optimize them to improve results.
 Although the path from online ads to offline sales is built upon many touchpoints, it is possible for merchants to gain clarity on the effectiveness of marketing campaigns.
-In recent years advertising platforms have been rolling out new solutions such as for example Facebook Offline Conversions, which helps merchants to gain insights into which customers have seen an ad online and then completed a purchase offline.
+In recent years advertising platforms have been rolling out new solutions to measure offline conversions such as for example Facebook Offline Conversions, which helps merchants to gain insights into which customers have seen an ad online and then completed a purchase offline.

 To take advantage of these new technologies, merchants must do three things: